BerndFranzen/Mod-HAMMR/README.md

 - Name background coloured  - Character is relic
 - Mod slot written in bold  - Mod is 6*

+And now let's take Nute as another example:

+    Name                Power Gear  Speed MMScore Mod-Sets      Transmitter       Receiver    Processor         Holo-Array            Data-Bus            Multiplexer
+                                                                (Square)          (Arrow)     (Diamond)         (Triangle)            (Circle)            (Cross)

+    Nute Gunray	        30330 zR07  294 80        Potency/Speed 09(2)-SP-Offense	32-SP-Speed	10(2)-SP-Defense	Protection	          10(2)-SP-Protection	18(4)-PO-Potency

+The MMScore is below 100, thus showing us that I missed something.
+On the Holo-Array the mod is written in red/italic, showing us that I do not have the suggestes primary applied or the mod doesn't have any speed secondary on it.
+So no I have to go into the game and see if I can find a suitable mod.

 PREREQUISITES
 =============